jaccomoc/jactl/docs/pages/integration-guide.md

 See [Adding New Functions/Methods](#adding-new-functionsmethods) for more details.

+### maxLoopIterations(long limit)

+The intent of this option is to provide a way to prevent scripts with accidental infinite loops running forever.
+Each time a for/while/do-until loop iterates a global counter is incremented and if this counter reaches the configured limit a `TimeoutError` exception is thrown.

+It is up to the application developer to decide what a reasonable limit would be based on the types of scripts that are expected to be run.

+By default, the loop limit check is disabled since it introduces overhead.

+### maxExecutionTime(int limitMs)

+This option configures a maximum execution time (in milliseconds) for script invocations.
+If set, during invocation the script will check periodically whether the total wall-clock time since the script execution commenced has been exceeded and if so it will throw a `TimeoutError` exception.

+The checking occurs after every async function (for example `sleep()`) and every 100th time any loop iteration is performed so it does not guarantee that a script will time out immediately that the configured threshold is reached, but it does mean prevent a script from running indefinitely.

+By default, this option is disabled in order not to incur additional overhead.

 ### Chaining Method Calls

 The methods for building a `JactlContext` can be chained in any order (apart from `create()` which must be first